Background

 Project overview

 The City has been taking steps through different studies to advance the vision of the Dundas Connect Master Plan.
-Many of the studies are underway, and include their own community engagement.
+Many of the studies are complete and a few are ongoing.

 Official Plan Amendments

-As a result of the work on this project, a decision by City Council was made on August 10, 2022 to approve Official Plan Amendment Number 141 as adopted by By-law BL-0192-2022 and to submit Official Plan Amendment Number 142 to the Regional Municipality of Peel for approval (By-law 0216-2022), which contain amendments to the Mississauga Official Plan pertaining to the Dundas Corridor.
+As a result of the work on this project, a decision by City Council was made on August 10, 2022 to approve Official Plan Amendment Number 141 as adopted by By-law BL-0192-2022 and to submit Official Plan Amendment Number 142 to the Regional Municipality of Peel for approval (By-law 0216-2022), which contains amendments to the Mississauga Official Plan pertaining to the Dundas Corridor.
+Official Plan Amendment 142 was since approved by the Region of Peel and partially came into effect on May 9, 2024, due to ongoing site-specific appeals.

 June 2018